 Our cluster examines liturgy, ritual, and healing practices that have evolved in Pentecostal, Protestant, and Orthodox Churches in Africa, and how these have accompanied African migrants to the United States.
 The expectation of miracles is central to African Christianity.
 A weak health care infrastructure across much of Africa and proven efficacy of traditional practices has made medical pluralism an enduring phenomenon in which religious healers offer a viable therapeutic alternative.
 How this shapes the approach to biomedicine and prognosis for those who actively bring faith and medicine together are key research questions.
 We also examine parallels with African American Christian traditions and how these two interact with each other.

-The Weatherhead Research Cluster on Religion in Public Life in Africa and the African Diaspora is chaired by Professors Jacob Olupona, Todne Thomas, and Kay Kaufman Shelemay.
+The Weatherhead Research Cluster on Religion in Public Life in Africa and the African Diaspora is chaired by Professors Jacob Olupona, Kay Kaufman Shelemay, and Todne Thomas.